 The menu here is basically a check list of aphrodisiacs, from raw oysters and cashew-crusted foie gras bonbons to scallops with asparagus in caviar beurre blanc.
 Not to mention the sexy drink list, decor and courtyard patio.

-Jeff Osaka’s urban-underground noodle bar has an Asian food-friendly wine list, stellar izakaya-inspired small plates, and ramen, which reflects the chef-owner’s painstaking R&D. You’ve got your lighter, chicken-based shio (salt) and shoyu (soy-flavored) broths; your medium-textured miso broth, made with chicken and pork; and your intense, whole-hog tonkotsu broth -- each distinguished by its own mix of toppings, from braised pork shoulder to black-garlic oil.
-Oh, and there’s a meatless alternative for the plant-eating poors who don’t know what they’re missing in the juxtaposition of velvety pork belly and a perfectly soft egg.
+Jeff Osaka’s urban, underground noodle bar has an Asian food-friendly wine list, izakaya-inspired small plates, and of course, ramen, all of which reflect the Chef/Owner’s painstaking R&D. The ramen menu is replete with lighter, chicken-based shio (salt) and shoyu (soy-flavored) broths; medium-textured miso broth made with chicken and pork; and bold, whole-hog tonkotsu broth -- each distinguished by its own mix of toppings, from braised pork shoulder to black-garlic oil.
+Don't fret, plant-eaters, there’s a meatless alternative, but you really don’t know what you're missing from the juxtaposition of velvety pork belly paired with a perfectly soft egg.